-Please feel welcome to join this live audio-only event on Wednesday, September 22nd, 7-8PM PST, meeting place will be Zoom.
-As we're all facing challenging times, these remain as pay-what-you-can events, for the timebeing.
+Please feel welcome to join this live audio-only event on Friday, 8th April, 7-8PM PST, meeting place will be Zoom.

 If you would like me to create a personalized Yoga Nidra, please be in touch with me using the form on the Contact page and we'll set up a Nidra that is right for you.
 Personalized Nidras are recorded in MP3 format for you to keep and listen to in your own time.

 $45CDN fee is to be paid in advance and is non-refundable.

 "Vanessa created a personal yoga nidra for me and it is the most powerful session I have experienced.
 I continue to be guided by this audio when I need to recharge mentally, emotionally, and physically."--L.B.

 "Month By Month" is a monthly membership of sorts.
 Though these classes are meant to foster a community of like minded individuals who are committed to their path, signing up each month means you have the freedom to stay for as long or as little a time as you'd like....try it for just one month, or stay for a few.
 Though anyone at any level of Yogic practice is welcome to join, I do like to keep these gatherings small.
 As well, I do only accept those who are sincere in their practice.